-A mutual fund is a type of investment fund.
-An investment fund is a collection of investments, such as stocks, bonds and other funds.
+A mutual fund is a collection of investments, such as stocks, bonds and other funds owned by a group of investors and managed by a professional money manager.
+The investment objective of the mutual fund determines what types of securities it buys.
 A mutual fund can focus on specific types of investments.
 For example, a fund may invest mainly in government bonds, stocks from large companies, or stocks from certain countries.
 Or, it may invest in a variety of investments.

 When you buy a mutual fund, you're pooling your money along with other investors.
 You put money into a mutual fund by buying units or shares of the fund.
 As more people invest, the fund issues new units or shares.

 The investments in a mutual fund are managed by a portfolio manager.
 They manage the fund on a day-to-day basis, deciding when to buy and sell investments according to the investment objectives of the fund.